 Megan and I differ in our level of risk tolerance.
 Quite a bit!
 But we have devised a healthy way to honor both of our natural instincts.
 Understanding our Money Personalities was a game-changer for our marriage.

 If you’re one of the 350,000 people who’ve taken our FREE online scientific & confidential Money Personality Assessment, you know your Primary and Secondary Money Personality.
 (If not, take it HERE.)
 You also know one of the five Money Personalities is Risk Taker.
-And I (Bethany) am a Secondary Risk Taker.
-Scott’s Secondary is the exact opposite, Security Seeker.
+And I (Taylor) am a Secondary Risk Taker.
+Megan’s Secondary is the exact opposite, Security Seeker.

 Sound like fun?
 It actually is!

 I loved that I ran across a Forbes article lately that totally reinforced the value of taking risks.
-So, of course, I showed it to Scott and he loved the article too.
+So, of course, I showed it to Meg and she loved the article too.
 Not every financial expert will celebrate the value of risk-taking.
 Most financial people want to praise the Savers and shame the Risk-Takers.
 Not us.

 How many inventions or businesses exist because someone played it safe?
 We love Risk-Takers!

 The Forbes article entitled, Take A Risk: The Odds Are Better Than You Think, shares various studies that show how your life (and we think, marriage) can be improved by living life a little more “on the edge”.

-We know Risk Takers – and their spouse – profit by learning from successes and almost-successes.
+We know Risk Takers – and their spouses – profit by learning from successes and almost-successes.
 (We don’t call them “failures”.)

 Also, we encourage each other and you to think of those risks that didn’t quite go as planned as valuable.
 You learn from them and you didn’t limit your ability to succeed by not trying at all.